Monitoring Proxmox VE with Grafana Stack on LXC

 # Should show "PVEAuditor" role on path "/"

-2. Token got nuked somehow (happens after Proxmox updates sometimes)
+2. Token invalidated (happens after Proxmox updates)

 pveum user token remove grafana-user@pve grafana-token